Samuel-Buteau/universal-battery-database/README.md

 ```bash
 $ python3 manage.py runserver 0.0.0.0:8000
 ```
-then visit `http://localhost:8000/` with your web browser.
+then visit `http://localhost:8000/` with a web browser.

 Users are recommended to run
 ```bash